Boussau/PHYLDOG/README.md

 output.numbered.tree.file=$(PATH)$(DATA)_Numbered.tree # File where the species tree topology is saved, annotated with node indices.

+output.events.file=$(PATH)$(DATA)_Events.txt # File where events of duplication and loss are written, along with the species ID information.
+The format is one event per line, with an event described as: event(SpeciesID, "FamilyName", duplication|loss).

 input.sequence.sites_to_use=all # tells whether we should use all sites in the alignment or not.
 Could be "all", "nogap", or "complete".
 Please see the bppsuite help for more details.

 input.sequence.max_gap_allowed=100% # Maximum number of gaps tolerated for including a site in the analysis.